suryaanshrai/website/content/⚙️Projects/Minesweeper.md

 ### 2. The AI's Logic Loop

-My `MinesweeperAI` class follows a clear, safety-first strategy:
+The `MinesweeperAI` class follows a clear, safety-first strategy:

 1.  **Find a Safe Move:** First, I implemented the `make_safe_move` function.
-This function iterates through all the cells the AI has proven to be safe (`self.safes`) and picks one that hasn't been played yet.
+This function simply picks up a safe move from all the possible ones at the moment and pops it from the set (`self.safes`). (*Had to change the self.safes from list to set in the starter code so that the make_safe_move operation maybe more time and space efficient*)
 2.  **Make a Random Move:** If there are no guaranteed safe moves left, the AI has to guess.
 My `make_random_move` function picks a move at random, making sure not to pick a square that's already been played or one that is a *known mine*.

 ### 3. The "Magic": Inferring New Knowledge